MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 ### What is Face Liveness Check?

-The Azure AI Vision Face API liveness check verifies that it is a real person in the live footage from the camera on the device.
-It can detect a wide variety of spoofing techniques  and this helps ensure that a static photo or even a 2D video of a user cannot be used in place of their live self.
+The Azure AI Vision Face API liveness check verifies that it's a real person in the live footage from the camera on the device.
+It can detect a wide variety of spoofing techniques  and this helps ensure that a static photo or even a 2D video of a user can't be used in place of their live self.

 ### How much does Face Check cost?

-Face Check is offered free of cost during the Public Preview period and can leveraged by any Verified ID project.
+Face Check is offered free of cost during the Public Preview period and can used by any Verified ID project.
 Later in the year we will announce billing models.

 ### Are you iBeta Level 2 conformant?

-The current preview is not iBeta Level 2.
+The current preview isn't iBeta Level 2.
 There will be updates to be conformant before general availability later in the year.

 ### How fair is Azure AI Vision Face API?